 Two advection schemes are available: a 2^{nd} order centered finite difference scheme, CEN2, or a 3^{rd} order upstream biased scheme, UBS.
-The latter is described in Shchepetkin and McWilliams [2005].
+The latter is described in ?.
 The schemes are selected using the namelist logicals ln_dynadv_cen2 and ln_dynadv_ubs .
-In flux form, the schemes differ by the choice of a space and time interpolation to define the value of u and v at the centre of each face of u-and v-cells, i.e. at the T-, f-, and uw-points for u and at the f-, T- and vw-points for v.
+In flux form, the schemes differ by the choice of a space and time interpolation to define the value of u and v at the centre of each face of v- and v-cells, v- at the v-, v-, and v-points for v- and v-